-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- Keep a current list of your medicines: Include the amounts, and when, how, and why you take them.
-Take the list or the pill bottles to follow-up visits.
+- Take your medicine as directed.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him if you are allergic to any medicine.
+Keep a list of the medicines, vitamins, and herbs you take.
+Include the amounts, and when and why you take them.
+Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.
-Throw away old medicine lists.
-Use vitamins, herbs, or food supplements only as directed.

 - You have a fever.

-- You have questions or concerns about your condition, medicines, or care.
+- You have questions or concerns about your condition or care.

-- You have trouble breathing all of a sudden.
+- You have sudden shortness of breath.

 - You have trouble moving your arms or legs.

-- Your arms or legs feel numb, or you cannot feel them.
+- Your arms or legs feel numb.